5 reasons to change your amenities for more sustainable alternatives

 Content in collaboration with our partner Bioscore Sustainability, sustainability consultancy for tourism companies.

-The hotel industry is at a turning point in the adoption of sustainable practices.
-Increasing environmental awareness on the part of travelers requires hotels to be more responsible in the management of their resources and the impact they have on the planet.
+The hotel industry is at a crucial moment for adopting sustainable practices.
+The increasing environmental awareness of travelers demands greater responsibility from hotels in managing their resources and the impact they have on the planet.

-One of the aspects where sustainability takes on special relevance is in the use of amenities.
-The traditional single-dose amenities, generally made of plastic or cardboard, represent a high volume of waste that, in many cases, is not adequately recycled.
+One of the aspects where sustainability is especially relevant is in the use of amenities.
+Traditional single-dose amenities, usually made of plastic or cardboard, represent a high volume of waste that, in many cases, is not properly recycled.

-In this article, we offer you some of the reasons why switching from single-serve amenities to more sustainable alternatives is a crucial decision for hotels looking to adapt to new market needs and contribute to environmental protection.
+In this article, we offer some of the reasons why changing single-dose amenities for more sustainable alternatives is a crucial decision for hotels looking to adapt to new market needs and contribute to environmental protection.

-Single-dose amenities, especially plastic ones, have a considerable carbon footprint.
-Their production, transportation and disposal generate greenhouse gas emissions that contribute to climate change.
-Below, we take a detailed look at each stage of their life cycle:
+Single-dose amenities, especially those made of plastic, have a considerable carbon footprint.
+Their production, transportation, and disposal generate greenhouse gas emissions that contribute to climate change.
+Below, we analyze in detail each stage of their life cycle:

-The production of plastic amenities has a significant environmental impact at several stages.
-The extraction of oil, a non-renewable resource necessary for its manufacture, can cause damage to ecosystems and pollute water and air.
-Industrial processes to transform oil into plastic consume large amounts of energy, mainly from fossil fuels, releasing CO2 into the atmosphere and contributing to global warming.
+The production of plastic amenities has a significant environmental impact at various stages.
+The extraction of oil, a non-renewable resource, necessary for their manufacture, can cause damage to ecosystems and pollute water and air.
+The industrial processes to transform oil into plastic consume large amounts of energy, mainly from fossil sources, releasing CO2 into the atmosphere and contributing to global warming.
 In addition, plastic production emits other greenhouse gases such as methane and nitrous oxide, further aggravating the impact on climate change.

-These products are moved by trucks, ships or airplanes, generating greenhouse gas (GHG) emissions.
-The distance traveled from the production site to the hotel is crucial, as the greater the distance, the greater the carbon footprint.
-Long-distance transportation, especially by air, increases the environmental impact.
-Hotels that import amenities from distant countries face a higher carbon footprint in this respect, and overall, transportation can represent a significant proportion of the hotel's total footprint.
+These products are transported by trucks, ships, or airplanes, generating emissions of greenhouse gases (GHG).
+The distance traveled from the place of production to the hotel is crucial, since the greater the distance, the greater the carbon footprint.
+Long-distance transport, especially by air, increases the environmental impact.
+Hotels that import amenities from distant countries face a higher carbon footprint in this aspect, and as a whole, transport can represent a significant proportion of the hotel's total footprint.

-Disposal of single doses presents significant environmental challenges.
-Most of these products end up in landfills, where theytake hundreds of years to decompose and release methane, a greenhouse gas (GHG) with a climate impact 25 times greater than CO2.
-Incineration of plastic is also problematic, as it generates GHG emissions and harmful pollutants, such as dioxins and furans, which affect human health and the environment.
+The disposal of single-dose amenities presents significant environmental challenges.
+Most of these products end up in landfills, where their decomposition takes hundreds of years and releases methane, a greenhouse gas (GHG) with a climate impact 25 times greater than CO2.
+The incineration of plastic is also problematic, as it generates emissions of GHGs and harmful pollutants, such as dioxins and furans, which affect human health and the environment.

 2. Reduction of waste generation

-Every year, millions of single-dose amenities, mainly plastic, end up in landfills or incinerators, with a devastating environmental impact.
-This waste takes hundreds of years to decompose, contaminating soil, water and air.
+Each year, millions of single-dose amenities, mainly plastic, end up in landfills or incinerators, with a devastating environmental impact.
+This waste takes hundreds of years to decompose, polluting the soil, water, and air.

 Biodegradable products:

 • Natural decomposition.
-They decompose into organic matter by the action of microorganisms, without contaminating the environment.
+They decompose into organic matter by the action of microorganisms, without polluting the environment.

-• Reduced carbon footprint.
-They do not release methane, a greenhouse gas with a high climate impact, during decomposition.
+• Reduction of the carbon footprint.
+They do not release methane, a greenhouse gas with a high climate impact, during their decomposition.

 • Healthier ecosystems.
 The organic matter resulting from the decomposition of biodegradable products nourishes the soil and improves the health of ecosystems.